persapiens/Course/Content/Images/README.md

 [    5.050102] cloud-init[512]: OSError: [Errno 28] No space left on device
 ```

-🧰 The fix is surprisingly simple!
+🧰 What can we do?
+The fix is surprisingly simple, use a sparse file!

+A _sparse file_ is a specialized file that contains mostly empty-data.
+Sparse files allow for storage efficient disk images, and is one method for resizing a disk image.

 Create a sparse file using `dd`.
 The existing disk image will be extended to be 10G in size.

 ```bash
 $ dd if=/dev/zero of=rootfs seek=10240 obs=1m count=0